Deflyer/CG-Projeto-3/README.md

 ## Scene
 Our scene contains a ground plane covered by a spherical Skybox.
 In this dome, we have a house that divides the internal and the external parts.
 The internal one is the inside of the house, containing a bed, a drawer, a vase with a rose flower and a magic crystal ball above the bed.
 The external one have a character (Shrek) holding a lantern, two types of ramdomized placed plants, a flying bird and an outside house bathroom.

-The difference between this project and the second one is that in this one we introduce the concepts of lighting.
+The difference between this project and the Project 2 is that in this one we introduce the concepts of lighting.
+The internal lights are the lamp and the crystal ball, while the external ones are the sun and the Shrek lantern.

 It is possible to interact with the scene by pressing some buttons:
 - 'w': camera forward movement